jxtngx/intro-to-post-training/README.md

 On running the above command, W&B will log the run link to terminal.
 We can follow that link to observe our tuning run.
 Here is an [example](https://wandb.ai/justingoheen/lora-finetune-single-device).

+## More examples

+See the [torchtune docs](https://pytorch.org/torchtune/stable/index.html) for additional examples, and join the [official Discord](https://discord.gg/tyRWHtHgV7).